Windland Smith Rice: Biography

-Her interest in working with wildlife was exemplified by her membership on the board of the Earthfire Institute, an organization "dedicated to protecting wildlife by creating a bridge between humans, and animals in the wild," by rescuing animals that can no longer live in the wild.

-Rice died suddenly in Memphis, Tennessee, on May 31, 2005, of Long QT Syndrome Type 2 while visiting her mother, Linda.
+Rice died suddenly in Memphis, Tennessee, on May 31, 2005, of Long QT Syndrome Type 2 while visiting her mother.
 The Mayo Clinic opened the Windland Smith Rice Sudden Death Genomics Laboratory to study this and similar diseases.
-Her family and friends established a memorial fund in her name under the Sudden Arrythmia Death Syndromes Foundation.
+Her family and friends established a memorial fund in her name under the Sudden Arrhythmia Death Syndromes Foundation.
 Rice's sister, Molly Smith, dedicated the 2007 movie P.S.
 I Love You in her memory.

-A portfolio of Rice's nature pictures of Yellowstone are featured in the Memphis Zoo's Teton Trek.